LongVN99/Gstore/README.md

 -   The Search functionality is present on all pages to enable users narrow down their search.

-### Checkout
+### Check out

--   Checkout allow users to enter their delivery and payment details initially.
+-   Check out allow users to enter their delivery and payment details initially.
--   The checkout details and delivery information are pre-filled with the information provided in the user's profile which can also be edited.
+-   The check out details and delivery information are pre-filled with the information provided in the user's profile which can also be edited.
 -   A summary of the order is populated on the checkout page
 -   Users also have the option to adjust their bag before completion of order
 -   Payment is made by card using [Stripe](https://stripe.com/)